 There's strong evidence to suggest that regular exercise can lower the risk of developing lung cancer and other types of cancer.

 Adults should do at least 150 minutes (2 hours and 30 minutes) of moderate-intensity aerobic activity each week.

 Lung cancer mainly affects older people.
 It's rare in people younger than 40, and the rates of lung cancer rise sharply with age.
-A total of 75% of patients diagnosed in Northern Ireland with lung cancer are over the age of 65 years.
+A total of 75 per cent of patients diagnosed in Northern Ireland with lung cancer are over the age of 65 years.
 Incidence rates are highest among men aged 85-89 and among women aged 75-79.

-Although people who have never smoked can develop lung cancer, smoking is the main cause (accounting for over 85% of cases).
+Although people who have never smoked can develop lung cancer, smoking is the main cause (accounting for over 85 per cent of cases).

 This is because smoking involves regularly inhaling a number of different toxic substances.

 Outlook for lung cancer

 Lung cancer doesn't usually cause noticeable symptoms until it's spread through the lungs or into other parts of the body.
 This means the outlook for the condition isn't as good as many other types of cancer.